 About, and an Art Talk on Color

-While Yvette Cohen’s work is two-dimensional, she approaches it sculpturally.
-She creates boldly colored painting-sculptures that mount flat against the wall, extending perception beyond their physical dimensions.
+Yvette Cohen approaches two-dimensional work sculpturally.
+She creates boldly colored painting-sculptures that mount flat against the wall, extending perception beyond their physical boundaries.
 She lives and works in New York City.

 Born in Egypt and raised in Paris and Montreal, Cohen received a BFA from Concordia University, where she studied with Guido Molinari.
-After moving to New York, she continued her education at the Art Students League, the School of Visual Arts, and the Whitney Museum Independent Study Program seminars, and worked for a year in lithography at the Bob Blackburn Printmaking Workshop.
+After moving to New York, she continued studying at the Art Students League, the School of Visual Arts, and the Whitney Museum Independent Study Program seminars, and worked in lithography at the Bob Blackburn Printmaking Workshop.

 Her work has been exhibited at Kentler International Drawing Space, the Visual Arts Center of New Jersey, Frosch & Co, Ki Smith Gallery, and Odetta Gallery.
 She has created site-specific installations for Cassina and Basta Pasta in New York and attended a residency at the Nantucket Artist Association.